-More than 4,000 fourth-grade students from 50 local schools came together at the Walt Disney Concert Hall for the 65th annual Pasadena Showcase House for the Arts’ (PSHA) Youth Concert held on Wednesday, January 30th.
-Presented with the LA Philharmonic Association, the Youth Concert is a free concert geared for the age group and designed to weave musical concepts, humor and educational information into an engaging program for the students.
-Since its inception in 1953 more than 250,000 fourth-graders have participated.
+3,900 fourth-grade students from over 30 Pasadena-area schools came together at Walt Disney Concert Hall for the annual Pasadena Showcase House for the Arts Youth Concert held on Wednesday, February 1st.
+Presented with the LA Phil, the Youth Concert is a free concert designed to weave musical concepts, humor, dancers, and educational information into an engaging program for the students.
+Since its inception in 1953, more than 250,000 fourth-graders have participated.